MicrosoftDocs/Console-Docs/docs/consolecontrol.md

 # ConsoleControl function

 Performs special kernel operations for console host applications.
-This includes: reparenting the console window, allowing the console to give launched applications foreground rights, and terminating attached processes.
+This includes reparenting the console window, allowing the console to pass foreground rights on to launched console subsystem applications and terminating attached processes.

 <div class="alert"><b>Note</b> This function has no associated import library.
-This function is available as the resources named <b>ConsoleControl</b> in User32.dll.
+This function is available as the resource named <b>ConsoleControl</b> in User32.dll.
 You must use the <a href="/windows/desktop/api/libloaderapi/nf-libloaderapi-loadlibrarya">LoadLibrary</a> and <a href="/windows/desktop/api/libloaderapi/nf-libloaderapi-getprocaddress">GetProcAddress</a> functions to dynamically link to User32.dll.</div><div> </div>

 ## Syntax